 - Let’s look at the book’s illustrations together.
 Which ones did you like best?
 Please explain.

-Enjoy Jamal And Me and Playground Heroes!
+Enjoy Jamal And Me, Playground Heroes and Talking Buddies!
 Please feel free to share any ideas you have for follow-up activities in the Leave a Reply window below!